Kenzie-Nice/Kenzie_Nice.github.io/README.md

     <li>Flip the "ON" switch and sit back and wait</li>
   </ul>

-  Making a cup too strong is technically a choice, but only some enjoy overly flavorful coffee.
-So it's important to use your preferred coffee-to-water ratio regularly and get the hang of a set amount to make a good taste and caffeine.
-But as mentioned, it's entirely up to you; if you enjoy a coffee so strong that you cringe, by all means!
+  Making a cup too strong is technically a choice, but only some enjoy overly flavorful &amp;coffee.
+So it's important to use your preferred &amp;coffee-to-water ratio regularly and get the hang of a set amount to make a good taste and caffeine.
+But as mentioned, it's entirely up to you; if you enjoy a &amp;coffee so strong that you cringe, by all means!
 </p>

 <h4>
   <p>
-    For more coffee tips and tricks, click the link below!
+    For more &amp;coffee tips and tricks, click the link below!
   </p>
 </h4>
 <h5>
-  <li>Visit our <a href="https://www.caffeluxxe.com/blogs/news/11-tips-for-brewing-better-coffee-at-home" target="_blank">Coffee</a></li>
+  <li>Visit our <a href="https://www.caffeluxxe.com/blogs/news/11-tips-for-brewing-better-&amp;coffee-at-home" target="_blank">Coffee</a></li>
 </h5>

 <!-- Video -->